-James Menzies, non-executive director, has over 30 years of experience in the oil and gas industry.
-James's industry background, together with his corporate experience provides the Board with the expertise to review and challenge decisions and opportunities presented both within the formal arena of the boardroom and as called upon when needed by the executives.
+James Menzies, an Independent Non-Executive Director, has over 30 years of experience in the oil and gas industry.
+James's industry background, together with his corporate experience provides the Board with the expertise to review and challenge decisions and opportunities presented both within the formal arena of the boardroom and as called upon when needed by the Executives.
 James is Chair of the Technical Committee and is also a member of the Audit Committee.